Batchelor Airfield: History

 Built during World War II, the airfield accommodated many Royal Australian Air Force (RAAF), United States Army Air Forces and Royal Netherlands East Indies Army Air Force units, flying bombing and escort missions against Japanese positions in the Dutch East Indies and the South-West Pacific.

-U.S. Army General MacArthur arrived at Batchelor from Corregidor Island via Mindanao on 17 March 1942 aboard a USAAF B-17 Flying Fortress, before making his way to Melbourne.
+U.S. Army General MacArthur arrived at Batchelor from Corregidor Island via Mindanao on 17 March 1942 aboard a USAAF Boeing B-17 Flying Fortress, before making his way to Melbourne.
 During December 1941, the 19th Bombardment Group began reconnaissance and bombardment operations against Japanese shipping and landing parties.
 By the end of the year, ground personnel joined infantry units defending the Philippines, while the air echelon moved to Batchelor to transport supplies from there to the Philippines and to evacuate personnel.
 From Batchelor, the unit moved to Java to take part in the defense of the Dutch East Indies, then was reassigned to Brisbane to regroup, resupply and rearm.
 The 27th Bombardment Group saw action from Batchelor over New Guinea, flying thirteen A-24s to Port Moresby.
 However, the group suffered heavy losses while in New Guinea.
 They were withdrawn after it was realised that they were not suited for their intended role without adequate fighter protection and they were desperately in need of adequate workshop facilities and spares backup.
 The aircraft of the unit was subsequently reassigned to other squadrons and the personnel returned to the United States.

 The Americans created their own "tent town" at Batchelor, and tried to make life as comfortable as possible.
 To keep up with the war a newspaper was mimeographed.
 There was a hanging bedsheet and projector movie theatre, an agreeable swimming hole in the nearby Adelaide River, and a squadron store which sold any number of interesting items, acquired through questionable means or otherwise.
 The young American men often ventured into the bush which surrounded their field bivouacs to wonder at the three-metre high, solid mud termite mounds that towered above the scrub floor.
 Some caught the odd marsupial or exotic bird for pets, but learned early that the small grey bandicoots and kangaroos were impossible to domesticate.
 The newcomers were warned to be cautious of the venomous snakes in the area.
 The aboriginals were considered mysterious, although friendly.